 What devices will the games run on?

-The best devices to use when running our games at a trade show are iPads or large touchscreens.
+The best devices to use when running our games at a trade show are iPads, large touchscreens, or branded arcade cabinets.

 Do I need an internet connection at my show?